PandaGab/christian-server-setup/README.md

 **image**: In order to have an image, you have to build it with

-`docker build -f tensorboard.docker --name tensorboard-gab .`
+`docker build -f tensorboard.docker -t tensorboard-gab .`

 Run this command while being in the folder `/path/to/dockerfiles/`, the `.` is important at the end of the command.